GCSEPhysics

 View mark scheme hint

-Define potential difference and its unit of measurement.
+Define electrical power and state its unit of measurement.
+Mention the formula for calculating power.

 Practice Quiz